dailyinfo/symfony-flex-docker-compose/README.md

 ```

 Replace *app* with the path (absolute or relative) to where you'd like the app directory to be created.

+**Note:** The `composer` container cannot be used for creating the project, as it depends on mounting the `./app` directory.
+The container is meant to be used for running composer commands within the context of your project.

 ### Running commands